 Of course, a trip to Japan may still cost you a tremendous amount of Yen.
 After all, it is a country known for its flourishing economy, imperial attractions as well as high standards in services and goods.
 But with a little know-how and careful travel planning, it is possible to enjoy a memorable trip to Japan when you are on a budget.

-Also, you'll need a great and multi-functional bag for your Japan vacation.
+You'll need a great and multi-functional bag for your Japan vacation.
 Check out these affordable, cool and incredible bags, before you leave for Japan.

 Value of USD in Japan